jnkg9five/Number_Guessing_Game/README.md

 ## To Do with This Project

-There are several things I want to enhance with this progect.
+There are several things I want to enhance with this project.

 1. Create a graphical user interface (GUI) to let the user interact with the program.